brannerchinese/rc_study_plans/sections/os_chinese_pinyin_input_on_chrome.md

-## Chinese Pinyin input on Chrome OS
+## Chinese Pinyin input and Unicode code-points on Chrome OS

 To enter Unicode characters on Linux, enter `ctrl-shift-u` and the codepoint, and then return or space.